LIMITATIONS ON CREDIT TOWARD GRADUATION

 Graduate Level Credit

 Some courses at the 400-level may be taken for graduate school credit.
 To receive graduate credit as an undergraduate student requires the permission of the Graduate College.
 Courses taken as graduate credits do not apply toward the undergraduate semester hours required for graduation for a Bachelor’s degree.
 The Graduate College rather than Applied Health Sciences gives ultimate approval for graduate credit by undergraduate students.

 The College of Applied Health Sciences will accept a maximum of eight (8) hours of the following Music (orchestra, band, or ensemble) courses as free electives only: Music 250–276 and Music 450.

 Religious Foundation Courses

 Credit hours are not accepted as hours toward graduation or free electives for these courses.

 Military service credit is not accepted by the College of Applied Health Sciences.
-However, those students enrolled in Army, Navy or Air Force ROTC programs may apply a maximum of six (6) hours of credit toward their AHS degree.
+However, those students that enroll in Army, Navy or Air Force ROTC courses may apply a maximum of six (6) hours of credit toward their AHS degree (and up to nine (9) hours of credit if MILS/NS/AFAS 120 is taken for general education credit).
 Only those courses on the approved ROTC Course list will be accepted for credit.

 MILS 301 Leadership and Problem Solving